-The Company's policy on diversity is set out on page 52.
-The Nomination Committee considers diversity, including the balance of skills, knowledge, gender and experience, amongst other factors, when reviewing the composition of the Board and appointing new directors but does not consider it appropriate to establish targets or quotas in this regard.
-At the date of this report, the Board comprises six non-executive directors of whom three, including the Chairman, are women thereby constituting 50% female representation.
-The Chairman will retire at the forthcoming AGM, after which this ratio will decrease to 40%.
+The Company's policy on diversity is set out on page 53.
+The Nomination Committee considers diversity, including the balance of skills, knowledge, gender and experience, amongst other factors, when reviewing the composition of the Board and appointing new directors.
+Although the Board has not set a specific target or quota in this regard, it has aspired to meet the Hampton Alexander return target of 33% female board representation and has achieved this.
+At the date of this report, the Board comprises five non-executive directors of whom two, including the Chairman, are women thereby constituting 40% female representation.
 Summary biographical details of the Directors are set out on page 18.
 The Company has no employees.